ThomasCalle/Thomas-Object-Relational-Mapping-ORM-E-Commerce-Back-End/README.md

 ![](/public/assets/images/Screenshot.png)

 ## Installation Process
-1. Clone the Repository from GitHub
-2. (or) Download Zip Folder from Repository from GitHub
+1. Clone the Repository from GitHub (or) Download Zip Folder from Repository from GitHub.
-3. Open the cloned (or downloaded) repository in any source code editor.
+2. Open the cloned (or downloaded) repository in any source code editor.
-4. Open the integrated terminal for the document and complete the respective installation guides provided in "Built With" to ensure the cloned documentation will operate.
+3. Open the integrated terminal of the document and complete the respective installation guides provided in "Built With" to ensure the cloned documentation will operate.

 ## Built With
 - Saiyan Pride